homan-uppu/writing/Random/Outline - why college is outdated.md

 - UBI - we'll need it.
 But incredibly tough path to enabling this.

 **Concluding thoughts**
+- Reinforce why I think this is one of the most important problems out there.
+Discuss the scale of the problem and why it's a bigger problem than it appears (because those that have skill are surrounded by skill and therefore their perception of the average is much greater than what it actually is.
+And those that are reading this essay likely fall into the skilled category).
+	- Unfortunately governments are going to spend a great deal subsidizing education that will no longer work... this is super sad.
+	- A billion youth will through the education system - doing everything they're told to do by their families, teachers, and society, only to end up struggling to build the lives they want.
+And naturally they're going to despise older generations, and the institutions that lied to them.
+(To be fair, they didn't intentionally lie, they gave advice based on their outdated understanding of the world, but the suffering causes is the same).
+	- We desperately need a high quality learning system available at scale, with the right underlying incentives, that trains the right creative skills.
+We need policy changes that reflect the higher bar for creativity and all the changes this brings.
+We need
 - I'd love to hear from you, especially if you disagree with anything I talked about!
 If you're interested in this space, and / or actively building in it, I'd love to hear from you.

 ----